denoland/std/gold-definitions/intrinsic-currency.md

 - Supporting batched resolution when required
 - Maintaining attribution accuracy while deferring computation

 This approach fundamentally changes how platform value flows by making attribution native to the currency itself while optimizing for computational efficiency through deferred resolution.
+The addition of provenance tracking and guaranteed acceptance creates a stable, environmentally conscious currency that serves as the platform's primary medium of exchange.